SangeethaKannas/fullstack-training/react/React.md

 React is basically a state machine
 Declarative system Performance improvements ShallowComparison Every child of pure component should also be pure

+jsx  - write html without JSX

+React.fragment vs <>

+lazyloading

+setState - can you change the state without setState? is it asynchronous

+useEffect - returns an anonymous function vs useWrap useDispatch
+API - redux-simplifying-the-arrow-functions
+how many reducer and stored
+logger?

+Error boundaries in react